 These species live right in the Sierra Nevada of California.
 Their habitat encompasses alpine meadows, summit plateaus, and hanging meadows and terrain is typically rocky and steep.
 Under the Endangered Species Act, the Sierra Nevada Bighorn Sheep is protected.
 Management of this species is guided by the Sierra Nevada Bighorn Sheep Recovery Plan.

 If you need surveys done for endangered or threatened species, contact us today.
-Learn more about other species found in California like the Burrowing Owl or the Big Saltbush.
-Also check out our list of biological and environmental services that we offer.
+Learn more about other species found in California like the Burrowing Owl.
+Also, check out our list of biological and environmental services that we offer.